nathan-lioe/USBorderBuddy/README.md

 A Streamlit web application that allows users to select a US state and see all its neighboring states.
 The application uses Google BigQuery to query public geospatial data.

 Features
--Simple, user-friendly interface
+- Simple, user-friendly interface
--Dropdown menu with all US states
+- Dropdown menu with all US states
--Real-time display of neighboring states
+- Real-time display of neighboring states
--Powered by Google's public BigQuery dataset (bigquery-public-data.geo_us_boundaries.adjacent_states)
+- Powered by Google's public BigQuery dataset (bigquery-public-data.geo_us_boundaries.adjacent_states)

 ## Prerequisites
 Before running this application, you need to have: